jimmyff/jimmyff-website/content/gallery/2024-10-30-inktober-violin/index.md

 ### Game play ideas

-You might encounter this undead bard in a tavern or during a Quest ...Will you pay him a penny of a song?
+You might encounter this undead bard in a tavern or during a Quest ...Will you pay him a penny for a song?